 The Global Soap Project began with Derreck and Sarah Kayongo in 2009.
-Although they no longer lead the organization’s efforts, they are delighted with the progress we’ve made and the positive impact on global health that’s been created.
+Today, the mission continues under the leadership of Sam Stephens.
+While Derreck and Sarah are no longer involved in the organization, they are delighted with the progress we’ve made and the positive impact on global health that’s been created.
 Their heartwarming story continues to inspire all of us.
 Here’s a quick glance at how we started:

 Meanwhile, Derreck and his wife Sarah were anxious to get started.
 They began to enroll local Atlanta hotels and spent their weekends collecting soap and experimenting with various soap making techniques in their basement.
-Sarah brought her own wealth of expertise to the Global Soap Project.
-With an MBA in Economic Development from Eastern University in Philadelphia, Sarah’s focus has always been on the empowerment of women and girls.
-Her perspective helped guide the initial mission of the organization, with the understanding that it is often the women and girls in the populations served by our work who are responsible for cooking, taking care of the little ones, fetching water and attending births.
-These are the people who need soap the most.
+Sarah brought her own wealth of expertise to the Global Soap Project and helped it successfully get off the ground.
+It was a challenging beginning, but their hard work paid off.

 After those early days, the Global Soap Project expanded to become a leading global health organization.
 Sam Stephens took the helm as Executive Director & CEO in late 2011, multiplying the size of our organization and leading its growth from a small start-up to a strategic leader with a global footprint.
 In 2015, Global Soap joined forces with Clean the World.
 Going forward, Global Soap will continue the mission of improving global health through access to soap and hygiene education, making a measurable and sustainable difference in the lives of those who need it most around the world.